alangrainger/obsidian-google-photos/README.md

 I am now using [Immich](https://immich.app/) instead of Google Photos, which I strongly recommend to everyone.

-It's only a matter of time before Google sunsets their photos app, or [deletes your account with no recourse](https://reddit.com/r/googlephotos/comments/163g8sg/my_account_was_disabled_for_child_sexual_content/) and all your photos are gone just like that.
+It's only a matter of time before Google sunsets their photos app, or [deletes your account with no recourse](https://www.koffellaw.com/blog/google-ai-technology-flags-dad-who-took-photos-o/) and all your photos are gone just like that.
 Just check out [all the other projects they have killed](https://killedbygoogle.com/).

 Due to this, this plugin is now in maintenance mode.
 If you are interested in taking over this project please let me know.

-Here's a guide for quick inserting of images from Immich into your notes: https://obsidian.alan.gr/obsidian-guides/insert-images-from-immich
+Here's a guide for [quick inserting of images from Immich](https://obsidian.alan.gr/obsidian-guides/insert-images-from-immich) into your notes.

 ---